WernerKr/Ecowitt-or-DAVIS-stations-and-Season-skin/README.md

 # Now there are more database schemas are available:
  - wview_ecowittrssi.py            # with the rssi fields
  - wview_ecowittrssisoilad.py      # with the rssi and soilad fields
+ - wview_ecowitt_all.py            # with current all available Ecowitt fields

 Possibly also the database name from weewx.sdb to weewx_ecowitt.sdb to change.